 The best Italian Apple Bundt Cake recipe!
 Made with Fuji apples and olive oil, this amazing apple cake is moist, fruity and easy to make!

-Flour – I used unbleached all-purpose flour
+- Flour - Unbleached all-purpose flour works best.

-Salt – I love using sea salt in baking recipes.
-Makes such a huge difference in taste!
+- Salt - I love using sea salt in baking recipes.
+Makes such a huge difference in taste.

-Whole milk – I recommend using whole milk due to its saturated fat content.
-It will also add moisture, assist in browning and it’s a protein source that will support the structure of our cake!
+- Whole milk - I recommend using whole milk due to its saturated fat content.
+It will also add moisture, assist in browning and it's a protein source that will support the structure of our cake!

-Eggs – Eggs is what will bind the ingredients together like a spider web -it’s a glue that will hold our batter together.
+- Eggs - Eggs is what will bind the ingredients together like a spider web -it's a glue that will hold our batter together.
 Eggs also add moisture and leavening to the batter.

-Vanilla – Pure vanilla extract definitely adds complexity to any cake, but especially apple cake.
+- Vanilla - Pure vanilla extract definitely adds complexity to any cake, but especially apple cake.

-Lemon juice – I used lemon juice from a bottle, but if you have fresh lemons on hand, squeeze the juice from a small lemon!
+- Lemon juice - I used lemon juice from a bottle, but if you have fresh lemons on hand, squeeze the juice from a small lemon.

 How to make Italian Apple Cake